 Elbow is a very important part of upper limb function and plays a very important role in the positioning of the hand for grip and prehension.
-Various day to activities and recreational and sports activities require a wide range movement at the elbow in both flexion and extension and forearm rotation.
+Various day to activities and recreational and sports activities require a wide range of movement at the elbow in both flexion and extension and forearm rotation.

 Classification of Elbow Dislocation